 Any paperwork and charges will be taken care of at the beginning of the appointment, so that no one needs to worry about them later.
 Credit cards are accepted too without additional processing fee.

-Once your pet is deeply sedated and you have said your final goodbye, Dr. Ma will give the final injection into the belly under a blanket.
+Once your pet is deeply sedated and you have said your final goodbye, Dr. Ma will give the final injection into the body under a blanket.
 Your pet would not feel that injection at all.
 This injection is an overdose of anesthestic drug that would eventually stop the heart and the lungs.
 Unlike giving the injection into the vein, which would stop the heart within seconds, the intraperitoneal injection (given into the belly) would allow much slower transition.
-You pet will go into a deeper sleep gradually while the breathing and heart rate get slower over a period of 5-10 minutes (sometimes it would be shorter), and then he/she will pass away peacefully.
+You pet will go into a deeper sleep gradually while the breathing and heart rate get slower over a period of 2-5 minutes (sometimes it would be shorter), and then he/she will pass away peacefully.
 Dr. Ma will confirm the passing by listening to the heart.

 You can spend as much time as you want with your pet before, during, and after the procedure.
 Everything will be explained in details and everything will be done at your pace.
 You do not have to stay for the final injection if you do not want to.